 Recoil Lug: (Patent Pending) The Nucleus has an innovative recoil lug that does not require pinning to maintain proper orientation with respect to the receiver during barrel installation.
 Instead, proper orientation is easily maintained by a tab which extends upwards from the top of the recoil lug and engages a slot cut into the bottom of scope mounting rail.
 The recoil lug is made from hardened steel and has a corrosion resistant, black nitride finish.
 Its thickness is 0.185 +/-0.0001 inches.

 Scope Mounting Rail: Made from 7075 aluminum alloy, the rail has a black, hard-coat anodized finish.
 It is attached to the receiver using five high strength, 410 stainless steel, 8-36 screws.
 The overall length of the screws is 0.375 inches.
 The screws have conical heads (82° included angle) that engage conical bores within the rails thus establishing an over-constrained condition which effectively prevents any movement between the rail and the receiver.
 Additionally, the underside of the rail engages the cylindrical body of the receiver in a manner that effectively, and redundantly, prevents yaw.
-This solution ensures reliably, scope mounting choices, and economy.
-Rails are offered in 25 and 45 MOA inclinations.
+This solution ensures reliability, scope mounting choices, and economy.

 Stock and Chassis Interface: The Nucleus is generally compatible with stocks and chassis designed for use with the Remington 700 and its clones.
 The bolt stop of the Nucleus is located near the top of the receiver and is therefore well clear of all stocks and chassis except for tubular chassis such as the Eliseo.